Timori/cli-table-helper/README.md

 	2. Parameter: endLine
 		- type: boolean
 		If true, a line is being printed to the console, **after** the table is printed.
+**Adding empty lines**
+Empty Lines can be added as a seperator by using.

+    helpTable.addLine();

+**Adding Seperators**
+A seperator can be added with a given length.

+        helpTable.addSeperator(string, integer|20)
+   1. Parameter: char
+       - type: string
+       The character or string to be printed.
+   2. Parameter: integer or 20
+       - type: integer
+       The number of times, how often the string or char will be printed.
 ## Examples
 This example demonstrated, how the helper generates a well formated table.